 Issue a Splunk search and format the retrieved events as a table, a list, or in a windowed grid view.

-It is strongly recommended that the user read the complete section (starting on page 5 and ending on page 12) before skipping to specific administration recipes in the remainder of the document.
+It is strongly recommended that the user read the complete Getting Started with the Splunk PowerShell Resource Kit section (starting on page 5 and ending on page 12) before skipping to specific administration recipes in the remainder of the document.

 Notes

-Most of the examples in this document leverage a feature of the Splunk module described in on page 11.
+Most of the examples in this document leverage a feature of the Splunk module described in Create a Default Splunk Connection on page 11.
 This is done mostly for example brevity, since most of the parameter values would simply be repeated in each example.

-In addition, your Splunk environment may require you to as described on page 11.
+In addition, your Splunk environment may require you to Disable SSL Certificate Validation as described on page 11.
 Note that a future version of the Splunk PowerShell Resource Kit will include the ability to manage certificates from your own Certificate Authority for use in symmetric key validation.

 Verify the Splunk PowerShell Resource Kit Installation